mygamedevtools/scene-loader/README.md

 The disposal of the implemented Scene Managers will clear its data and stop any running logic.
 This is useful for shutting down the application, for example.
-In this context, the Unity Scene Manager has its own internal logic to stop itself.
+In this context, the Unity Scene Manager has its internal logic to stop itself.
-In other contexts, the Unity Scene Manager operations may continue to run after the `ISceneManager` got disposed.
+In other contexts, the Unity Scene Manager operations may continue to run after the `ISceneManager` is disposed.

-If you are going to manually dispose your scene loaders or managers, prefer the following scenarios:
+If you are going to manually dispose of your scene loaders or managers, prefer the following scenarios:
 * You can ensure that there are no load/unload/transition operations in progress.
 * You are quitting/shutting down the application or an application module.